core-wg/yang-cbor/draft-veillette-core-cool-latest.md

 To start observing a leaf data node, a CoOL client MUST send a CoAP FETCH with the Observe CoAP option set to 0.

 The payload of the FETCH request carries a CBOR array of instance-identifier.
-The first entry MUST be set to the "instance-identifier" of the data node instance observed.
+The first entry MUST be set to the 'instance-identifier' of the data node instance observed.
 The following entries are optional and allow the selection of coincidental values, data nodes reported at the same time as the observed data node.
 Coincidental values are included in each notification reported, but changes to these extra data nodes MUST not trigger notification messages.

 A subscription can be terminated by the CoOL client by returning a CoAP Reset message or by sending a GET request with an Observe CoAP option set to deregister (1).
 More details are available in {{RFC7641}}.